circleguard/circlecore/source/replay-containers.rst

 |Map|\s represnt a beatmap's top plays (ie leaderboard), as seen on the osu! website.

-When instantiating a |Map|, you must specify which scores you want from the map.
+When instantiating a |Map|, you must specify which scores you want from the map:

 .. code-block:: python